 Concurrently, Alyssa Milano reignited the ‘#MeToo’ campaign.
 For those of you that haven’t seen/heard of it it is a campaign originally started many years ago to raise awareness and show the extent of sexual assaults amongst women.
 The aim was to highlight that most, if not all, women will have experienced some form of sexual assault in their life.
 The flaw with this campaign is rather than being focussed on the victims it was about gender.

 In a society surrounded by social media, not a lot in our lives remain private.
 I personally don’t chose to publicly discuss or share my experience of being raped.
 When I have discussed this incredibly personal and sensitive issue I find it makes the other person uncomfortable and in turn makes me feel embarrassed and even more uncomfortable.
 So instead I raise awareness my own way; by writing an anonymous blog to portray my feelings, my trauma, my recovery and hopefully one day my survival.

-May 2017, I experienced the most horrendous attack.
-I was locked in my room for 2 hours where I was physically beaten and raped repeatedly.
+May 2017, I was raped.
 In a daze I took myself to the sexual violence referral clinic and the reporting process began.
 Five months later I have no real update and feel like I am falling back into the widely reported feeling of being disbelieved, ashamed and embarrassed.

 I think every single woman, and man, that has shared the #metoo message is brave.
-I respect their right to share their story in what ever what they feel is appropriate to then.
+I respect their right to share their story in what ever way they feel is appropriate to then.

 However, I also feel that victims of sexual assault and rape should not have to publicly share their experiences in order for them to be taken seriously.
 Many of us do not want to tell the world what we have been through; I for one don’t want the pitying eyes of my friends, my family or my colleagues.
 I don’t want to be known as a victim, I want them to know me as me.